-High-precision localization for better use of the route network
+High-precision localisation for better use of the route network

 The advantages of location sensors

-With the help of new location sensing technology, trains are able to report their position – the precise front and back of the train – to the intelligent traffic management system.
-Combined with more modern interlocking technology, trains can run at closer, more flexible successions.
+With the help of new location sensing technology, trains are able to report their position – the precise front and back of the train – to the capacity and traffic management system.
+Combined with new train-centric protection technology (Advanced Protection System), trains can run at closer and more flexible successions.
 This allows more traffic to travel on the same network, which significantly increases capacity – without having to build more tracks.

 First trial of sensor-based train traffic in Germany starts in Hamburg

-Certifiable Localisation Unit using GNSS (GNSS">CLUG) – concept for a secure localisation system
+Certifiable Localisation Unit using GNSS (CLUG) – concept for a secure localisation system

 In the CLUG project – funded by the Galileo Satellite Agency (GSA) – satellite positioning based on the European satellite navigation system Galileo and GPS is combined with other sensors (‘sensor fusion’).
 In a joint European research project (with organisations including SNCF, SBB, Siemens, CAF and Airbus), a concept is being developed for an approvable, secure localisation system.